 Yamaha R15 V3

-The sports bike from Yamaha is the most powerful in the 150-cc class with a power figure of 18.3 BHP and 14.1 Nm of torque.
+The sports bike from Yamaha is the most powerful bike in India in the 150-cc class with a power figure of 18.3 BHP and 14.1 Nm of torque.
 This motorcycle can reach a top speed of 145 km/h and is priced at Rs.
 Rs.
 1.4 lakh.

 Acceleration is quick with a 0-100 km/h time of 11.42 seconds which is quite respectable.